ZMedia Purwodadi

 • Online pressure and FOMO (fear of missing out)

-Schools that promote digital wellness help students develop resilience, recognize unhealthy habits, and seek support when needed.
+Schools that promote digital wellness help students develop resilience, recognise unhealthy habits, and seek support when needed.

 Source: CDC – https://www.cdc.gov